auvalade/ChicFood/README.md

 2 – How to use
 --------------

 Once everything is up and running, the rest is pretty straightforward.
-All you need is a user on your database (the fastest way is to make a superuser with the ‘python3 manage.py createsuperuser’ command).
+All you need is a user on your database (the fastest way is to make a superuser with the `python3 manage.py createsuperuser` command).

 After that, just open the main page, login and start adding some tasty food !